 Green Pasture is one of the few brands which makes their product exclusively from wild-caught cod and is raw.
 The oil also contains a butter blend from grass-fed cows.

-The idea behind raw, real-foods multivitamins is that all of the nutrients will be present – including those phytonutrients and trace nutrients which normally don’t get any attention.
+Whole-food raw multivitamins are made from plants that have had nutrients extracted and dried without using high temperatures to process them.
+The goal of raw, real-food multivitamins is that all of the nutrients will be present, including phytonutrients and trace nutrients.
 Raw also means that the nutrients contain enzymes needed for digestion and absorption.

 Try: Garden of Life Whole Vegetable Supplement

-The supplement contains a huge variety of plant-based blends, including sprouted lentils and grasses, sea vegetables, beets, carrots, and probiotics.
+Garden of Life’s supplement contains a huge variety of plant-based blends, including sprouted lentils and grasses, sea vegetables, beets, carrots, and probiotics.
 The only issue is that Garden of Life uses proprietary blends, so there is no way of knowing exactly how much of each nutrient is provided.

-Last update on 2023-01-27 UTC -5 / Affiliate links / Images from Amazon Product Advertising API - Details
+Last update on 2024-10-15 UTC -5 / Affiliate links / Images from Amazon Product Advertising API - Details